-It is suspected to be underdiagnosed, however, as many of the presenting symptoms are attributed to pneumonia or effects of pregnancy or delivery.
+It is suspected to be underdiagnosed, however, as many of the presenting symptoms are attributed to pneumonia or the effects of pregnancy or delivery.

 Potential risk factors include:

-However 25-33% of all PPCM patients don’t have any obvious risk factors.
+However, 25-33% of all PPCM patients don’t have any obvious risk factors.

 Early detection and treatment are very important for a full recovery.
 An echocardiogram (ECG) may help to diagnose cardiomyopathy, but a normal ECG does not exclude PPCM.
+Chest x-rays and other radiologic tests will show an enlarged heart.
+Referral to a tertiary hospital is mandatory.
+Heart transplant may be the only option for long-term survival.

 There are several types of medications that may be prescribed to treat postpartum cardiomyopathy, including:

 Some of these medications are not recommended for breastfeeding mothers, so talk to your doctor if you would like to explore options that are safer for breastfeeding.
+However, the health of the heart must be a priority.